Surgical Site Infections

 Having other medical problems or diseases

 If you are having surgery, ask your doctor what you can do to reduce your risk for a surgical site infection.
 It's important to stop smoking before surgery and to tell your surgical team about your medical history, especially if you have diabetes or another chronic illness.
 Also, avoid shaving in the skin area that the surgeon is planning to operate through.

-Most SSIs can be treated with antibiotic medications.
+Most SSIs can be treated with antibiotics.
 Sometimes additional surgery or procedures may be required to treat the SSI.
-During recovery, make sure that friends and family members wash their hands before and after they enter your room—and make sure doctors, nurses, and other caregivers wash their hands, too.
+During recovery, make sure that friends and family members wash their hands before and after they enter your room.
+Make sure doctors, nurses, and other caregivers wash their hands, too.